On rearrangement inequalities for multiple sequences: A generalization of the rearrangement inequality

 Theorem \ref{thm:newRI} gives us a more direct way to unify Eq. (\ref{eqn:rearrange1}) and Eq. (\ref{eqn:rearrange2}).
 If we choose $g(x_1,x_2,...) = \sum_i x_i$ and $f(x,y) = xy$, then Lemma \ref{lem:prodsum} implies that Eq. (\ref{eqn:order1}) is satisfied and we obtain Eq. (\ref{eqn:rearrange1}).
 If we choose $g(x_1,x_2,...) = -\prod_i x_i$ and $f(x,y) = x+y$, then Lemma \ref{lem:prodsum} with the additional assumption that $x_i, y_i \geq 0$ ensures that $z \geq 0$ and thus Eq. (\ref{eqn:order1}) is satisfied and we obtain Eq. (\ref{eqn:rearrange2}).
 Not having to use the log function to prove Eq. (\ref{eqn:rearrange2}) will be useful when we look at more general products such as the Hadamard product of matrices in Section \ref{sec:RIcalc}.

 Other choices of $f$ and $g$ beyond addition and multiplication are for example $\max$ and $\min$ functions.
-Table \ref{tabl:fg} lists some of these choices for $f$ and $g$ that satisfies Eq. (\ref{eqn:order1}) where $\mathbb{R}_{\geq 0}$ denotes the set of nonnegative real numbers .
+Table \ref{tabl:fg} lists some of these choices for $f$ and $g$ that satisfies Eq. (\ref{eqn:order1}) where $\mathbb{R}_{\geq 0}$ denotes the set of nonnegative real numbers.
+The case of $g=\prod$ and $f=\min$ was also shown in Ref. \cite{jurkat:1967}.

 We will look at more general examples in Section \ref{sec:RIcalc}.